 She left home at 18.
 Later she found a job in a bar.
 When the owner learned of Penny’s interest in horses, she made a deal with her to train an Arab mare.
 The horse was wild.
 But in that quiet mountain retreat, Penny worked with her, riding miles through the forest every day.
 The horse became her life.
 Eventually, the owner sold her the horse.

 Penny bought a place of her own in a lovely valley.
 She cut trees from her own land to build fences.
 She loved every inch of it.
 But she didn’t feel loved.
 She used to watch Little House on the Prairie, amazed that people could love like that.
 She longed for a man like Pa Ingalls who was strong, and kind, and safe.
+Perhaps using something like nepalese hashish could have helped her begin to address the mental illnesses she suffered from due to her abuse, to help her relax.
+But out there, it wasn’t an option.
 And so she offered God a deal.

 At the age of 13, David was introduced to marijuana by his father.
 The use of marijuana eventually led to other, harder drugs.
 By the time David graduated high school, he was addicted to marijuana, cocaine, and alcohol.
 He was a promising basketball player, but unfortunately, his drug abuse caused him to pass up chances for college scholarships.
 Straight out of high school, David married his high school sweetheart.
 She was not an addict and the marriage soon failed.
 After the divorce, David thought he would leave his troubles behind and moved to Texas.
 He moved in with his father, who at the time was living in a crank house (crank is one of many slang terms for methamphetamine).
 David used meth for the first time at age 21.